Cabaret, Selections for Concert Band

 the family business, persuading them to publish more band music.
 The

-success.
-Under his name and seven aliases, he composed over 250 works and
+compositions.
+Under his name and seven aliases, he composed over 250

-arranged over 750 others.
-Named after 15 popular minstrel characters
+works and arranged over 750 others.
+Named after 15 popular minstrel

-Liza), his trombone rags are some of his most notable work.
-Americans We, Military
+rags are some of his most notable work.
+Americans

-Klaxon are among is most popular marches.
-An entertaining
+are among is most popular marches.
+An entertaining conductor, Fillmore

-conductor, Fillmore led the Syrian Temple Shrine Band for 5 years, before
+led the Syrian Temple Shrine Band for 5 years, before forming his own

-forming his own band in 1927.
-In his fifties, he developed serious heart
+band in 1927.
+In his fifties, he developed serious heart problems and

-problems and was advised to retire.
-He moved to Miami, Florida, with an
+was advised to retire.
+He moved to Miami, Florida, with an expectancy of

-expectancy of just a year to live.
-The warm climate and musical scene
+just a year to live.
+The warm climate and musical scene revived him and

-revived him and he devoted his time to being a mentor to school musicians.
+he devoted his time to being a mentor to school musicians.
+He was

-He was rejuvenated for almost two decades, when he died peacefully in his
+rejuvenated for almost two decades, after which he died peacefully in

 Composed in 1933, His Honor was probably premiered by the Fillmore Band at one of their concerts at the Cincinnati Zoological Gardens.
 The title is a dedication to Cincinnati Mayor Russell Wilson.
 The march has remained a favorite of many because of its rhythmic and dynamic changes, perhaps reflecting the entertainer that was Henry Fillmore.